Post-Processing is the process of extracting the required information from the results generated by the simulation.

 Selection Tool Box

-The Selection Tool Box allows to set the rotation point, inspect specific result nodes and defines the selection behavior in the viewer.
+The Selection Tool Box allows to set the rotation point, inspect specific result nodes and define the selection behavior in the viewer.

 The Filters panel contains all the visualization tools we require to post-process the results.